omid-arhami/topolow/README.md

 }
 ```

-Pre-print of the article explaining Euclidean embedding and mathematical properties of the algorithm with evaluations:
+Or, the pre-print explaining mathematical properties of the algorithm, Euclidean embedding, and evaluations:

 Omid Arhami, Pejman Rohani, Topolow: Force-Directed Euclidean Embedding of Dissimilarity Data with Robustness Against Non-Metricity and Sparsity, arXiv:2508.01733, https://doi.org/10.48550/arXiv.2508.01733